I Dream of Wires

 experimentalist Jon Sonnenberg.)

-I Dream of Wires is I Dream of Wiresstrong in its representation of the resurgence of the modular synthesizer, as young musicians and builders, eager to play around with something other than invisible digital zeroes and ones, have embraced the old.
+I Dream of Wires is strong in its representation of the resurgence of the modular synthesizer, as young musicians and builders, eager to play around with something other than invisible digital zeroes and ones, have embraced the old.
 Like typewriters, physical books, board games and other analog products, the synthesizer is now supported by a network of small manufacturing companies, enthusiasts, conventions and touring EDM bands.
 The music for the film was composed by Amm, under the guise of his stage name, Solvent, a proponent of IDM (or, Intelligent Dance Music, a more cerebral, less dancable version of EDM).
 For those who want more — much more — there is a four-hour version of this film available: I Dream of Wires, Hardcore Edition.

 This 96-minute edition, available on DVD from First Run Features, does include as supplementary material the instructional short Modular Synth 101, a tour of Vince Clarke’s studio, an extended interview with Trent Reznor and much more modular material.

-Michael R. Neno, 2022 Mar 22
+—Michael R. Neno, 2022 Mar 22